 - b.
-The Comprehensive Examination is a multiple choice exam designed to evaluate their accrued knowledge across the eight CACREP core areas.
-The exam consists of eight subtests.
-Students have thirty minutes to complete each subtest and a total of four hours to complete the entire exam.
-Candidates will not be considered for graduation until they have passed the comprehensive examination with a minimum score of 70% in each of the eight subtests. - c.
+The Comprehensive Examination is a multiple-choice exam designed to evaluate their accrued knowledge across the eight CACREP core areas.
+The exam consists of eight subtests based on the CACREP core areas and subtest(s) for the specialization area(s).
+Students have a total of four hours to complete the entire exam.
+Candidates will not be considered for graduation until they have passed the comprehensive examination with a minimum score of 70% in each subtest. - c.
 Candidates who fail any section of the examination will have 30 days to prepare for a second attempt at which time they will retake only those sections failed.
 If a candidate fails the exam a second time, he/she may not retake it until the next offering.
 If a candidate fails the exam a third time, he/she may be dropped from the MAC program or required to retake courses at the discretion of the Program Director. - d.
 Candidates, who entered the program prior to Fall 2003, are exempt from the comprehensive examination.